newbieg/spellChecking/README.md

 # Caesar
 g++ -std=c++11 caesar.cpp setWords.cpp

 Decode and Encode messages using a caesar cypher (or rot13).
 This is a toy, do not use for anything requiring actual encryption.
-The fact that this code can guess the correct encryption key in less than a second should indicate that this is <em>NOT</em> a proffesional encryption method.
+The fact that this code can guess the correct encryption key in less than a second should indicate that this is <em style="background:red;">NOT</em> a proffesional encryption method.

 # Wild Cards
 g++ wildCard.cpp